Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xung đột Nga-Ukaine, động thái mới và dự báo cục diện, kết cục

-Consensus or difference, division?
+Agreement or disagreement, division?

 Xung đột Nga-Ukaine, động thái mới và dự báo cục diện, kết cục

-Ukrainian President Volodymyr Zelensky (right) and Dutch Prime Minister Mark Rutte signed a security agreement on March 1, paving the way for Amsterdam to provide Kiev with up to 2 billion euros in military aid this year.
+Ukrainian President Volodymyr Zelensky (right) and Dutch Prime Minister Mark Rutte signed a security agreement on March 1, paving the way for Amsterdam to provide Kyiv with up to 2 billion euros in military aid this year.
 (Source: Reuters)

 Russia's response